os2kitos/kitos_frontend/README.md

 Current implementation is only localized to danish which is the fallback strings, so translation xlf is unnecessary at this point.
 Angular built-in pipes (`DatePipe`, `DecimalPipe`, etc.) are also affected by setting language to danish only.

+## Troubleshooting

+### This site can't provide a secure connection

+If you run `yarn start`, visit http://localhost:4200 in Chrome and see "This site can't provide a secure connection".
+It might be because Chrome has cached a permanent redirect from http://localhost to https://localhost.
+Fix it by going to chrome://net-internals/#hsts , find the "Delete domain security policies" section, type in `localhost` and click "Delete".